melosomelo/eslint-plugin-layers/README.md

 The configuration for this rule is a sequence of objects, each of which must have an `alias` and a `path` attribute.
-`alias` represents the alias given to your layer in your code base (and the way through which that will be resolved is up to you), while `path` is a the path of the folder in your filesystem, relative to your `.eslintrc` file.
+`alias` represents the alias given to your layer in your code base (and the way through which that will be resolved is up to you), while `path` is the path of the folder in your filesystem, relative to your `.eslintrc` file.
 Here's an example:

 ```jsonc
   //...